 Contractual (Volunteer Costs and Consultants)-Show each type of expense related to volunteers or subcontracts with consultants.
 Include for each consultant, the rate of pay and frequency (e.g., \$ per hour, or per day).
-Volunteer services used as matching funds should be valued at current market value for the service provided, as outlined by the Bureau of Labor Statistics (https://www.bls.gov/oes/current/oes\nat.htm).
+Volunteer services used as matching funds should be valued at current market value for the service provided, as outlined by the Bureau of Labor Statistics.

 Travel-List all travel related expenses for personnel, volunteers, consultants or clients including purpose of travel and the rate or unit of reimbursement for those expenses.
 All travel expenses must adhere to Va.
-State Travel Regulations which can be found at: http://www.doa.virginia.gov/Admin Services/CAPP/CAPP Topics/20335-2011.pdf
+State Travel Regulations which can be found at here.